neil-edelman/cdoc/readme.md

 Documentation commands are `/` `**…` \(together\) and are ended with `*…/` , but not `/` `*…*` `/` , \(this is a common code break\.\) One can have an asterisk at the start of a line, like Kernel comments, or asterisks all over like some crazy ASCII art\.
 Documentation appearing at most two lines above `typedef` , `tag` \(`struct` , `enum` , `union` ,\) data, and functions, is associated therewith; everything else is automatically inserted into the description\.
 Multiple documentation on the same command is appended\.
 Two hard returns is a paragraph\.

-This supports some `Markdown` commands,
+This supports some `Markdown` commands included in the documentation,

  * `\` escapes `_~!@<>[]` and "\`"; "\`" can not be represented in math/code, \(multiple escapes aren't supported\); in paragraph mode, except in ambiguous cases, the only ones that are needed are \\\` and \\\_;
  * \_emphasised\_: _emphasised_ ;